mDL Server-Side Verification

 Step 1: mDL Reading

-The first step is the mDL reading, performed on the mobile side.
+The first step is the mDL reading that is performed on the mobile side (click image to enlarge).

 To start the processing, follow the mDL Processing guide.

-While reading is performed on the mobile via NFC or Bluetooth, Regula Web Service becomes engaged in generating session keys and challenges, which are subsequently saved to the Storage and Database.
+While reading is performed on the mobile via NFC or Bluetooth, Regula Web Service is engaged in generating session keys and challenges, which are subsequently saved to the Data Store (comprising Storage and Database).

 For complete details about the backend configuration, see the Web Service Complete Server-Side Verification page.